A degrading photo on the net? Insults on Facebook?

 If content is published on the Internet that is defamatory or violates privacy rights, then the affected person can take the following measures:

 - Request the operator of the website correct, block, or delete the content;

 - Claim damages provided financial loss was incurred;

 - Possibly also file a criminal report.

-If the unauthorized content is published in periodically published medium (e.g. an online magazine), there is also the option of requesting prohibition on precautionary grounds or removal of the publication if the publication of the content can cause a serious disadvantage, there is no obvious justification, and the measure does not seem to be disproportionate.
+If a fact is unjustifiably published in a periodically published medium (e.g. in an online magazine), there is also the possibility of a counterstatement (see also our article "What to do if untruths are spread about me in the media").
+As a result of freedom of the press, there is only a right to a precautionary ban or removal of a publication if the publication can cause a particularly serious disadvantage, there is obviously no justification and the measure does not appear disproportionate.